 Tesla cars have extremely heavy batteries, it’s time to reduce the weight.
 Furthermore, lighter cars don’t require huge wheels that have enormous rolling resistance and contribute for turbulent drag.
-The Model 3 will have an extremely impressive 0,21 Cd drag coefficient.
+The Model 3 is expected to have an extremely impressive drag coefficient of 0,21.

 - Improving the range

 While battery capacity can go further than 100 kWh, most of the range increase should be obtained from lighter batteries and aerodynamic tweaks.

 Elon Musk mocked the new CCS fast chargers capable of “only” 350 kW.
 Tesla is aiming for at least 450-500 kW… which is ludicrous.

 Tesla Model S and X will definitely get some cool gadgets from the Model 3.
 For example, I’m thinking for Head-Up Displays (HUD) – which I consider very important for safety – and photovoltaic solar roof – important to reduce the vampire drain effects.

 - Better autonomous driving

 Tesla is already miles ahead from competition on this field, nevertheless the Tesla Autopilot 2.0, which is almost ready, will make the distance even longer.